 Soft Fluffy Bread Rolls.
 Make up a batch of these to go with your BBQ, salads and party food.
 These are light, soft and freezer friendly too!

 If you would like to learn how to Knead, Rise and Shape Dough by hand I have a short video tutorial which will help you with the technique.
 It's fun to watch!
 Click the here and we'll take you right there!

-Simone’s Soft Bread Rolls
+Soft Fluffy Bread Rolls

+Soft Fluffy Bread Rolls.
+Make up a batch of these to go with your BBQ, salads and party food.
+These are light, soft and freezer friendly too!